 }

-and it's now clear to just about anyone what main validation function is doing: function checkForm(form)
+It's now much easier to see what the main validation function is doing:

 {